by Sellick Partnership | 6 January 2020

 4.Expand your network

-Most legal vacancies are filled through networking and people you know so if you are in the legal expanding your network is essential.
+Most legal vacancies are filled through networking and people you know so if you are in the legal sector, expanding your network is essential.
 Even if you are not planning on changing roles, it is important to build and maintain a solid professional network for your career.

 How can you do this?
 There are several ways including: